urielh3191/sep10-dating-simulator/circumstances/Aftermath.md

 # True Love/ The aftermath

-You Both move in with each other you buy petss and you have a happy life with them
+You Both move in with each other you buy pets and you have a happy life with them

 **Congratulations you found true love and was able to win the game**